IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 self_attention = Attention(use_scale=True)([X, X])
 ```

-This will return a very basic Self-Attention scores that you can use not necessarily with Transformers.
+This will return a simple self-Attention tensor that you can use in a neural network of your choice, not necessarily a Transformer.
-Notice the argument `use_scale=True`: it works similarly to the scaling factor used in Scaled Dot-Product Attention, but it's not the same.
+Notice the argument `use_scale=True`: it works similarly to the scaling factor used in scaled dot-product attention, but it's not the same:
-In Transformer architectures this scaling factor is in fact constant, while in this case it is governed by a learnable parameter.
+in Transformer networks this scaling factor is constant, while in this case it is learned.

-Let's assume you want to implement the exactly the same Attention mechanism used in Transformer Networks; on the TensorFlow website a whole implementation is available.
+But let's assume you want to implement the *exactly* the same attention mechanism used in Transformers:
+on the TensorFlow website [a whole implementation](https://www.tensorflow.org/tutorials/text/transformer) is available.
 First, we have this function for **scaled dot-product attention**:

 ```